 On October 22, 2008, the permanent version of the CAEA became law.
 This legislation amended the REPS Act and the amendments are discussed briefly below.
 The Commission addressed these amendments, as appropriate, in a NOPR issued on April 3, 2009.
-After reviewing the comments to the NOPR, the Commission adopted the NOPR in Order No.
+After reviewing the comments to the NOPR, the Commission adopted the NOFR in Order No. 15561 (September 28, 2009).
+The amendments to the RPS rules became effective upon publication of the NOFR in the D.C.
+Register on October 2, 2009.